clandrew/helloms/README.md

 # helloms
-A simple example of use of a mesh shader
+This repo contains a standalone test application that uses a Direct3D12 mesh shader.